ukparliament/egg-timer/public/commons_only_si.rb.md

       else
 ... this error message is displayed ...

-        @error_message = "Unable to find a future House of Commons scrutiny day.
+        @error_message = "Unable to find a future House of Commons sitting day.
 It's not currently possible to calculate an anticipated end date, as the likely end date occurs during a period for which sitting days are yet to be announced."
 ... and we stop looking for a scrutiny period end date.

         return